gorcajo/backend-challenge/README.md

 Notes:

-- I've used JdbcTemplate instead of Hibernate to implement the data access object, but that class could be changed at any time to use another one to access the data.
+- I've used JdbcTemplate instead of Hibernate (a Java ORM) to implement the data access object, but that class could be changed at any time to use another one to access the data.
 - You can find more about the schema at `src/main/resources/data.sql`.
 - The database console is disabled by default since this is production code.

 ### 1.4.
 Endpoints

-All ndoints are in the form `/api/v1/*`, so any other endpoint design can coexist with previous versions at the same time.
+All endoints are in the form of `/api/v1/*`, so any other endpoint design can coexist with previous versions at the same time.

 The following four endpoints were implemented: